 In short, the process is as follows:

 This visa allows Australians to stay for no more than 30 days and it is free of charge with no extension available.
-However, you should not engage in any form of business activities that involve monetary transactions.
+However, you should not engage in any form of business activity that involves monetary transactions.
 A visa run is not recommended if you want to take advantage of the free visa as you might be stranded at the immigration or worse, denied entry into Indonesia.

 A VoA is also valid for 30 days but the difference is that it can be extended once.
 The purchase of a VoA can be done upon arrival at Indonesian airports.
 Receipt of a VoA must be kept for the extension application.